 The Blue Dragon is a project by 1Heart, Delphina, and Bennett Dorrance’s new parent company which helps steward community-minded, purpose-driven properties and initiatives that cultivate the health and well-being of people and planet through food, arts, culture, and ecology.

 “We want to make our decisions with heart,” shares co-owner Bennett, who is currently completing a graduate course in executive sustainability leadership.
 “For us, this means aligning with nature and land; we’re guided by the principles of sustainability and our vision is to support ongoing well-being for Kohala.”

 Local Food and Farms

-Blue Dragon Tavern further strengthens 1Hearts’ commitment to provide support for local food and farms in ecologically-minded ways: house-made pupus, dinners and desserts come mostly from ingredients of island farms & fishing operations including Sunrise Farms, Kohala Organic, Sage Farms and the Kohala Mountain Fish Company, a sustainably designed on-land tilapia farm also co-managed by Bennett Dorrance.
+Blue Dragon Tavern further strengthens 1Hearts’ commitment to providing support for local food and farms in ecologically-minded ways: house-made pupus, dinners, and desserts come mostly from ingredients of island farms & fishing operations including Sunrise Farms, Kohala Organic, Sage Farms and the Kohala Mountain Fish Company, a sustainably designed on-land tilapia farm also co-managed by Bennett Dorrance.

 Blue Dragon’s History